 To reach Hidden Beach Resort and Laem Tookata by motorbike, far easier than going by the beach route, follow the road to Cococape Resort as described above and veer to the left at its entrance.

-Over the next few kilometres, you pass the back of Koh Mak Residence and then drive above Ao Pra beach, home to the excellent boutique resort, Mira Montra.
+Over the next few kilometres, you pass the back of Villa Edena and then drive above Ao Pra beach, home to the excellent boutique resort, Mira Montra.
 Shortly after that, you’ll spot the track down to Hidden Beach Resort on your left.

 Pebble Beach

-Continuing on from here towards Laem Tookata, there is another new road that branches to the right.
-If you nip up here, it will bring you out at the top of a steep slope down to the old Baan Ing Khao or at its very end, a huge private development.
+Continuing on from here towards Laem Tookata, one newer road branches off to the right and nipping up here, it brings you out at the top of a steep slope down to Laem Tukkata Beach Resort as above or at its very end, a private development.

-Opposite the deevelopment, you’ll spot a brightly coloured sign leading up the hillside to the so called Pebble Beach.
+Opposite the development, you’ll spot a brightly coloured sign leading up the hillside to the so called Pebble Beach.
 This is a small cove on the other coast, great for sunsets but we should add, frequently filled with trash from the boats.
+You can also pick up the steep track to the very top for its views – there is a sign.

-If you don’t take that branching right above, the older road turns into more of a track before arriving at the first of the former bungalow operations on Laem Tookata itself.
-You can stumble on 50 metres or so and you’ll reach that slope at the back of Baan Ing Khao.
+Meanwhile, if you don’t take that newer road right above, the older road turns into more of a track before arriving at the first of the former bungalow operations on Laem Tookata itself.
+You can stumble on 50 metres or so until you reach the back of Laem Tukkata Beach Resort.

 Incidentally, once here and also up on the elevated concrete road, the views across to Koh Rayang Nai and Koh Rayang Nok are superb.